 Starting with Volume 4, No. 1 in 2024, Ascarya: Journal of Islamic Science, Culture and Social Studies has updated its Author Guidelines and Template.
 This update aims to align the journal with international standards and accommodate the rapid advancements in AI.
 These changes reflect our commitment to maintaining high-quality scholarly communication and embracing technological progress in academic publishing.

 Focus & Scope

-Ascarya Journal of Islamic Science, Culture & Social Studies welcome contributions in scientific articles.
-In particular, papers that consider the following general topics are invited.
+Ascarya: Journal of Islamic Science, Culture & Social Studies welcomes scientific contributions in the form of research articles.
+Particularly, papers addressing the following general topics are encouraged:

 - Islamic Economics